Carbon and its Compounds

 Explanation:

 Alkanes are known as saturated compounds.
 All the alkenes and alkynes with double and triple bonds in their carbon atoms are known as unsaturated alkenes.
-So propene and propyne are unsaturated compounds.
+Among the given options, propene is an alkene with the formula C_3H_6.
+It contains a double bond between two carbon atoms, making it unsaturated.
+Propyne is an alkyne with the formula C_3H_4.
+It contains a triple bond between two carbon atoms, making it unsaturated.

 Q 2.
 By how much atomic mass unit successive members of a homologous series vary?